cogentcore/core/text/textcore/README.md

 ## TODO

-* autoscroll should be fixed in textcore.Base by using pixels instead of lines -- currently broken esp in demo.go

-* also single click outside of region is not getting out of select mode.

 * editor: detect overwide glyphs and shrink them

 * check for negative advance and highlighting issues / tests